-Clive Ashman’s first novel ‘MOSAIC‘ might be fiction but it’s based on astonishing fact.
-Appropriately subtitled ‘The Pavement That Walked‘, it offers imagined explanations for how a large floor from a lost Roman villa found in an East Yorkshire quarry, during the Luftwaffe‘s 1941 blitz on Hull, could have been so mysteriously stolen seven years later, in 1948, on the eve of its rescue.
+Clive Ashman’s first novel ‘MOSAIC‘ may be fiction but it’s based on astonishing facts.
+Appropriately subtitled ‘The Pavement That Walked‘, he imagines explanations for how a large, tiled floor from a lost Roman villa – only discovered in an East Yorkshire quarry in 1941 during the Luftwaffe‘s blitz on Kingston-upon-Hull – was mysteriously stolen seven years later in 1948, on the very eve of its rescue.

-Bizarre background circumstances to this overnight theft of a large piece of art, disappearing as completely from the public record as the pavement would from Brantingham quarry.
-A post-war crime left unsolved to this day, still stoking local tension.
+Bizarre background circumstances to an overnight theft of this large piece of art, a crime which disappeared as completely from the public record as the pavement itself did from Brantingham quarry.
+A post-war crime left unsolved to this day, still stoking local tensions.

-Where others fear to tread, Clive Ashman fills these cracks in little known fact with fictionalised accounts.
-As a redundant combat-flyer turned-detective, Michael Tryton, struggles through the blitzed streets of 1940s Hull to investigate the stolen pavement.
-Unwittingly following in the footsteps of another discharged soldier, Flavius Candidus, as he lands in late Roman Brough-on-Humber (‘Petuaria‘) on the hunt for local corruption.
+Where others fear to tread, Clive Ashman fills the cracks in little known fact with his fictionalised account.
+As the redundant combat-flyer turned-detective, Michael Tryton, struggles through the blitzed streets of 1940s Hull to investigate the theft of this pavement.
+Unconsciously retracing the footsteps of another discharged soldier; Flavius Candidus, as he lands in late Roman Brough-on-Humber (‘Petuaria‘) on the hunt for civic corruption.

-Convincing tales and a cast of characters include real life figures witnessing a forgotten local scandal that lives again on the page.
+Convincing tales with a cast of characters which include real life figures once party to this forgotten local scandal that’s now relived on the page.

-£7.99 – for a new, Author-signed copy – plus £1.99 towards UK post & packing: (International buyers please contact us for a quote)
+£8.99 – for a new, Author-signed copy – plus £2.75 contribution towards UK post & packing: (International buyers please contact us for a quote)

 ISBN 978-0-9556398-0-7: Paperback/softback – 420 pages, with 1 map, 2 line-drawings, and 2 photographs.
 (NEW)